 Corroded vent image via Inspectapedia

-In summertime when systems were inactive, dust-filled ducts embedded in cool, humid concrete floors provided the ideal environment for mould to develop.
-In the fall when systems were activated again, air circulating through dirty and mouldy ductwork would distribute particulate and mould spores throughout the home.
+In summertime when systems were inactive, dust-filled ducts embedded in cool, humid concrete floors provided the ideal environment for mold to develop.
+In the fall when systems were activated again, air circulating through dirty and moldy ductwork would distribute particulate and mold spores throughout the home.
+For Information about the importance of air quality in the home and how to improve it with ERV & HRV Ventilation systems see HERE.

 During inspections with remotely operated cameras, some even less appealing discoveries were made, including snakes, insects, dead rodents and their excrement.
 If you really want to, you can read more about that here.